BRMatt/phpnw11-making-your-views-stupid/notes.md

 Because you've de-coupled your logic from the presentation layer you can unit test it to make sure your templates are receiving the data they expect!

+And if you're one of those agile types you can also use view classes to generate documentation on what variables are available to your templates!

+# In conclusion

 ## Notes